yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/single-row-transactions.md

 showAsideToc: true
 ---

-YugaByte DB currently offers ACID semantics for mutations involving a single row or rows that fall within the same shard (partition, tablet).
+YugaByte DB offers ACID semantics for mutations involving a single row or rows that fall within the same shard (partition, tablet).
 These mutations incur only one network roundtrip between the distributed consensus peers.